ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/kosu-genesis-cli/README.md

-  -L, --period-length <number>          The length of each rebalance period (in Ethereum blocks) (default: "5") -m, --max-order-bytes <number>        The maximum size of a single order transaction (default: "4096") -B, --blocks-before-pruning <number>  Maximum age of attestations before pruning (default: "50") -h, --help                            output usage information
+  -L, --period-length <number>          The length of each rebalance period (in Ethereum blocks) (default: "5") -m, --max-order-bytes <number>        The maximum size of a single order transaction (default: "4096") -B, --blocks-before-pruning <number>  Maximum age of attestations before pruning (default: "50") -o, --orders-limit <number>           The maximum number of orders to keep in state at time (default: "100") -h, --help                            output usage information
 ```